Nokia Launches Nokia 6, Its First Android Smartphone

 It will be interesting to see how this plays out for Nokia.
 The company is entering the Android and smartphone market at a particularly competitive time.

 Apple is still way ahead of the smartphone pack, capturing 91 percent of all smartphone profits for the third quarter of 2016, as the Inquisitr previously reported.
 Samsung is on the rebound and is expected to post record profits for the final quarter of 2016, despite the Note 7 recall debacle.
 Granted, most of Samsung’s profits came from its semiconductor division, but that still leaves the company with plenty of capital power.
-And Chinese smartphone giant Huawei just launched it’s Mate 9 Android in Europe last year and is about to do so in the United States.
+And Chinese smartphone giant Huawei just launched its Mate 9 Android in Europe last year and is about to do so in the United States.

 Competition is tight.

-Africa and Asia are the two fastest growing mobile phone markets.
+Africa and Asia are the two fastest-growing mobile phone markets.
 If there is a place where Nokia can slip in and get a toehold in a growing market, China might be the best bet.
-They still have a tough fight ahead of them though.
+They still have a tough fight ahead, though.

 That said, Engadget had good things to say about the new Nokia 6.

-“The Nokia 6, however, is a legit LTE smartphone that runs Nougat out of the box,” the Engadget review reads.
+“The Nokia 6, however, is a legit LTE smartphone that runs Nougat out of the box,” the Engadget review reports.
 “It has a 5.5-inch HD screen, 16MP rear and 8MB front cameras, is equipped with Qualcomm’s Snapdragon 430 processor and packs 4GB of RAM and 64GB of storage.”

 Nokia might have another edge as well: Price.

-For a legit LTE smartphone with solid features, the Nokia 6 will be selling for a very reasonable 1,699 Chinese yuan, which works out to about U.S. $246.
+For a legit LTE smartphone with solid features, the Nokia 6 will be selling for a very reasonable 1,699 Chinese yuan, which works out to about $246 USD.